How to prepare a package for USPS Registered Mail

 DOUBLE WALL means there are TWO layers of cardboard instead of one.

 Registered Mail is just an ADDED service to your standard Priority Mail or First Class.
-We recommend using Priority Mail as the base service, and then tell the postal clerk
+We recommend using Priority Mail as the base service, and then tell the postal clerk that you want to add Registered Mail Service.

 Insurance

 Insure the package for the amount of our quote.
-If you are sending in for an appraisal and subsequent offer, insure for an amount you feel will cover your
+If you are sending in for an appraisal and subsequent offer, insure for an amount you feel will cover your loss in case of damage or loss.
+NOTE: Registered Mail packages NEVER get lost.

 Attach the shipping label